TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Extbase/FirstExtbaseExtension.rst

 Activate the extension
 ----------------------

 Go to the Extension Manager and activate the extension *productoverview*.
-Activating the extension will add the necessary fields to the database.
+Activating the extension will add the necessary
+fields to the database.
+(If you later deactivate the extension, the database fields and any data you've added won't be deleted auomatically.)

 Add the plugin to a page
 ------------------------